-- 14.1.1 The full Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - 14.1.2 Chief Officers.
-The full Council will engage persons for the following posts, who will be designated chief officers:
+- 14.1.1 The full Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - 14.1.2 Statutory Roles.
+The Council will designate the following posts with the statutory roles as shown: